oncleben31/cookiecutter-homeassistant-custom-component/README.rst

 |

-Cookiecutter_ template for a `Home Assistant`_ custom component based on the blueprint_ template.
+Cookiecutter_ template for a `Home Assistant`_ custom component based on the integration_blueprint_ template.

-This project is the fusion of `cookiecutter-homeassistant-component`_, blueprint_ and `cookiecutter-hypermodern-python`_ projects.
+This project is the fusion of `cookiecutter-homeassistant-component`_, integration_blueprint_ and `cookiecutter-hypermodern-python`_ projects.

 ✨📚✨ `Read the full documentation`__